New solar panels provide renewable energy to theater, benefit Oak Cliff Foundation

 “Constructed in 1931, we’re constantly looking for ways to keep the Texas Theatre an up-to-date, relevant cultural hub for the community, while preserving its historic aspects,” said Barak Epstein, Aviation Cinemas Inc., operator of the Texas Theatre.
 “Solar power is a great fit for our efforts and our green theater initiative which includes bike riding box office discounts, compostable popcorn bags, non-GMO popcorn, and commercial recycling.
 We look forward to adding renewable energy to that list, and we applaud Green Mountain Energy’s ongoing efforts to make a difference here in Oak Cliff.”

 Texas Theatre purchases 100% renewable electricity from Green Mountain.
-Through Green Mountain’s Renewable Rewards® buy-back program, the theater receives a bill credit for 100% of the solar panels’ outflow to the electric grid and supplements the rest of its electricity usage with 100% wind energy.
+Through Green Mountain’s Renewable Rewards® buyback plan, the theater receives a bill credit for 100% of the solar panels’ outflow to the electric grid and supplements the rest of its electricity usage with 100% wind energy.

 The Texas Theatre is an art house and repertory cinema, bar, and event space in the heart of North Oak Cliff.
 Most famous for the apprehension of Lee Harvey Oswald in its auditorium following the murders of Officer Tippet and President Kennedy in 1963, the theatre has served area patrons since 1931.
 The Texas has many firsts to its name: the first theatre in Dallas built for talking pictures, the first with air conditioning, the first with an interior box office, and now the first cinema with a solar array.